syndit/com.synditcorp.ruleengine/README.md

 # Application structure

-The Syndit Rule Engine uses "calc" rules, "and" rules, "or" rules, and "all" rules.
+The Syndit Rule Engine uses "calc" rules, "and" rules, "or" rules, "all", and "thread" rules.

 ## Calc rules